Skull Preparation Stages

 Careful !
 Other drivers won't be expecting to see you doing this, and you (or they) don't want to end up as roadkill too.

 Careful too, because all animals in the UK (and most other countries) are protected by various types of legislation.
-You need to be able to explain how a protected species came into your possession and the best defence is to keep detailed notes of where and when your specimens were obtained.
+It's OK to own parts of wild animals if obtained legally but if challenged you need to be able to explain how a protected species came into your possession.
+The best defence is to keep detailed notes of where and when your specimens were obtained and link up with other collectors or professionals.

 Remove the skin, tongue, cheek muscles, any vertebrae which remain attached, perhaps brain & eyes.
 Or you may prefer to wait until after the boiling, or even after the maceration.

-Its up to you - but don't risk damaging the skull by trying to remove flesh from delicate areas such as the nostrils or underside.
+Its up to you - but don't risk damaging the skull by trying too hard to remove flesh from delicate areas such as the nostrils or underside.

-After boiling for up to an hour, remove any flesh which comes away easily, and place the skull underwater in a suitable container, in a warm place.
+After boiling for 30m to an hour, remove any flesh which comes away easily, and place the skull underwater in a suitable container, in a warm place.

 Perfect turbinals = perfect processing.